 Ruchika Oberoi’s intriguing anthology film features three short stories which explore the impact of urban living, loneliness and technology on everyday lives.
 Think of it as Black Mirror-style set of tales on modern Indian lives which boasts of a strong cast with the likes of Vinay Pathak, Tannishtha Chatterjee and Amruta Subhash.
 The film makes for an engaging watch that is equally thought-provoking, with the story titled Purushottam being one of best things I saw last year.
 The film’s ability to be absurdly entertaining whilst shedding light on some infinitely relatable themes makes it the unique, refreshing experience Hindi cinema needs far more of.
 (By Suchin Mehrotra)

-A dark psychological drama about a man who’s wife goes missing, Maroon is more of a character study than a who-dunnit mystery.
+A dark psychological drama about a man whose wife goes missing, Maroon is more of a character study than a who-dunnit mystery.
 The indie thriller is well written and actualized, mostly because of a remarkable performance from protagonist Manav Kaul.
 (The latter delivered a memorable brief role in Hansal Mehta’s Citylights (2014)).
 Shot entirely in a single house, the film is so arresting it puts you inside the protagonist’s head, making you empathise with and feel for him, particularly as the character begins to unpeel, unravel.
 The climax may leave you with a lot of questions, but look closer.
 There are enough hints scattered throughout the film.
 If this a debut attempt of writer-director Pulkit, I can only wonder what more he has in store for us.
 (By Mansi Dutta)